renderedtext/render_async/README.md

 ### Using with respond_to and JS format

-If you need to restrict the action to only respond to AJAX requests, you'll likely wrap it inside `respond_to`/`format.js` blocks:
+If you need to restrict the action to only respond to AJAX requests, you'll likely wrap it inside `respond_to`/`format.js` blocks like this:

 ```ruby
 def comment_stats
   respond_to do |format|
     format.js do
       @stats = Comment.get_stats

       render :partial => "comment_stats"
     end
   end
 end
 ```

-When you do this, Rails sets the response's `Content-Type` header to `text/javascript`.
-This causes the partial not to be rendered.
+When you do this, Rails will sometime set the response's `Content-Type` header to `text/javascript`.
+This causes the partial not to be rendered in the HTML.
+This usually happens when there's browser caching.

-You can get around that by specifying the content type to `text/html` in the render call:
+You can get around it by specifying the content type to `text/html` in the render call:

 ```ruby
 render :partial => "comment_stats", :content_type => 'text/html'